CCMC Metadata Registry (CMR)

 University of Malaga Solar Energetic Particle Model

 In general, the UMASEP scheme makes use of the lag-correlation of solar electromagnetic flux with the particle flux at near-earth.
 If the correlation is high, the model infers that there is a magnetic connection through which particles are arriving.
-If, additionally, the intensity of the flux of the associated solar event is also high, then the UMASEP scheme issues a SEP prediction.
+If, additionally, the intensity of the flux of the associated solar event is also high, then the UMASEP scheme issues an SEP event prediction.
 UMASEP analyzes soft X-ray, differential and integral proton flux data in order to recognize precursors of three different proton flux situations: well-connected SEP events, poorly-connected SEP events, and "all-clear" situations.
-There are three variations of the UMASEP model: UMASEP-10 (Núñez et al, 2011), predicting >10 MeV proton events; UMASEP-100 (Núñez et al, 2015), predicting >100 MeV proton events; HESPERIA UMASEP-500 (Núñez et al, 2017), predicting >500 MeV proton events/GLEs.
-In the case of the prediction of >500 MeV SEP events, HESPERIA UMASEP-500, correlates X-ray flux with each of the differential proton fluxes measured by the GOES satellites.
-When the correlation estimation surpasses a threshold, and the associated flare is greater than a specific X-ray peak flux, a >500 MeV SEP forecast is issued.
+There are three variations of the UMASEP model: - UMASEP-10 (Núñez, 2011), predicting >10 MeV proton events; - UMASEP-100 (Núñez, 2015), predicting >100 MeV proton events; - HESPERIA UMASEP-500 (Núñez et al, 2017), predicting GLE and >500 MeV proton events.
+These models correlate X-ray flux with each of the differential proton fluxes measured by the GOES satellites.
+When the correlation estimation surpasses a threshold, and the associated flare is greater than a specific X-ray peak flux, they predict SEP events in the aforementioned energies.

 Model Inputs Description